roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

+===

- ****** Puppy Girl: The Stray ****** byTx_Tall_Tales© He found her shorts just beyond the steps, and found her shirt hanging from a tree a dozen yards from the house.
+He found her shorts just beyond the steps, and found her shirt hanging from a tree a dozen yards from the house.
 He screamed her name, searching everywhere he could.
 She had to hear him.

  He'd covered most of the island, when he heard the two short and one long blast of the delivery boat's horn.
 He was torn.
 He had to find his puppy-girl, but if he didn't meet the boat, they wouldn't deliver his goods.
 They'd likely starve in the two months before the boat would come again, if it ever did come again.
 His cabinets were bare, and he'd dug deeply into his emergency rations.
 What was left wouldn't be enough for the two of them.